 Child Care Certificate Program

-The Child Care Certificate Program is a state program that assists Families First participants, parents transitioning off Families First, teen parents, and children in foster care.
+The Child Care Certificate Program is a state program that assists Families First participants, parents transitioning off Families First, parents working of enrolled in post-secondary education programs, teen parents, and children in foster care.
 It’s also called the subsidized child care program.
-To participate in the program, families must be declared eligible by the Department of Human Services (DHS) staff or by the Department of Children’s Services (DCS) staff for children in foster care.
+To participate in the program, families must be declared eligible by the Tennessee Department of Human Services (TDHS) staff or by the Tennessee Department of Children’s Services (DCS) staff for children in foster care.

 How to Apply

-To apply for the service, contact the local Department of Human Services office.
-Some assistance requires a co-payment.
+To apply for the service, contact your local Department of Human Services office.
+Some child care assistance requires a co-payment based on income and household size.
 During this contact, the applicant may also discuss eligibility for SNAP/Food Stamps, eligibility for TennCare/Medicaid, and eligibility for cash assistance through Families First/TANF.

 Did you know?

 Once approved for child care payment assistance the family may choose the type of care their best meets their needs.
 A child find locator is available to assist families in locating TDHS licensed or DOE approved agencies.
 The agency must agree be participating or agree to participate in the Child Care Certificate program.
 Parents participating in Families First Child Care, Transitional Child Care or At-Risk Child Only Child Care may choose and agency or an individual to provide care.
 The individual’s home must meet health and safety guidelines, pass a background check and agree to complete health and safety training before approved.
 The TDHS establishes reimbursement rates and pays the selected and approved provider directly.

 Further information about the program: